qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 * Support for nesting projects within other projects to embed content from other project files
-* Layer grouping: Option to add layers to selected or active group
+* Group Selected: Option to group layers to a group
 * Message log: Lets you keep an eye on the messages QGIS generates during loading and operation
 * GUI Customization: Allows setting up simplified QGIS interface by hiding various